Chessington World of Adventures: World of Jumanji

-Chessington's newest themed area, 'The World of Jumanji' opened on 15 May 2023, becoming Chessington's 11th themed area.
+World of Jumanji is an area themed to the franchise of the same name, that opened on 15 May 2023, becoming Chessington's 11th themed area.
 The area features a B&M Shuttle Launched Wing coaster, Mandrill Mayhem and two SBF Visa Group attractions, Mamba Strike and Ostrich Stampede.
 As well as three rides, the area features extensive theming, immersive 'carnival style' games, themed food and retail experiences, and finally play equipment and a treasure hunt around the area.

+World of Paw Patrol

+World of Paw Patrol is a area themed to the series of the same name, that opened on 3 May 2026, as Chessington's 12th themed area.
+It replaced Scorpion Express that closed in 2022.
+The area features two Zierer rides and two Zamperla rides.
+Zuma's Hovercraft Adventure is a drifter ride which is the first of its kind in the UK, Marshall's Firetruck Rescue is a bus ride that was originally located at Beanoland and Wild Asia from 2001 to 2024 where it operated as Bash Street Bus and Jungle Bus, Skye's Helicopter Heroes is a helicopter ride, and Chase's Mountain Mission is a kiddie roller coaster which is the main attraction of the area.

 Operating season

-The operating season usually starts around 20 March and runs until the start of November.
+The operating season usually starts around mid March and runs until the start of November.
 Chessington also opens around Christmas holidays and the February half terms for certain events, which include opening up some selective rides for those events.

 Zoo

 In 1931, Reginald Goddard opened the Chessington Zoo.
 In 1946 when Goddard died, the Pearson Publishing Company took over the zoo and managed it until 1978, when The Tussauds Group took control of the park.
 A number of animals were moved to other zoos during the construction of the theme park.
 In 1990 the polar bears left the park, as did the hippos and elephants in 1993.
 In 1994 the snow leopards were relocated to the lion and tiger area.
 For a time the attraction was called Animal Land, before returning to Chessington Zoo in 2007.

 The zoo is generally open simultaneously with the theme park, but also remains open over the winter when the theme park is closed.
 Zoo entrance is included with the standard ticket price.

 As of 2015 the zoo has over 1,000 animals, many of which are endangered and some being extinct in the wild.
 Chessington Zoo is split up into different areas and walkthroughs.
 The rhea, mara, wallabies, meerkats and agouti were previously the Monkey Walk area.
 Monkey Walk was replaced by Creatures Features which in turn was later replaced by the Wanyama Village in 2010.
-There is also a Children's Zoo, where children may feed domestic farm animals.
+There was also a Children's Zoo, which opened in 2008 and sponsored by the YooHoo & Friends franchise from 2014 until its closure in 2024.
+Children may feed domestic farm animals such as pygmy goats, rabbits, ferrets, sheep, guinea pigs, Kunekune pigs, and donkeys.